osequi/use-markdown/README.md

 ## Features

-- Loads a markdown file then parses with `marked`
+- Loads a markdown file then parses with `marked`.
-- Returns the parsed markdown
+- Returns the parsed markdown.

 ## Install